 If you are only interested in treating symptoms then the rest of this blog isn’t for you.
-However if you are interested in learning what is the most common CAUSE of vertigo then this article should help shed light on the cause and it’s correction.
+However, if you are interested in learning what is the most common CAUSE of vertigo then this article should help shed light on the cause and it’s the correction.

 We live in a “health care system” that focuses on the treatment of symptoms.
 Traditional vertigo treatment is no different.

-Instead of looking for the cause of vertigo , your doctors to this point have most likely prescribed “treatments” to relieve symptoms.
-Many of the medications prescribed for vertigo treatment can help treat the symptom , however most intelligent people would rather know it’s cause and then remove it.
+Instead of looking for the cause of vertigo, your doctors to this point have most likely prescribed “treatments” to relieve symptoms.
+Many of the medications prescribed for vertigo treatment can help treat the symptom, however most intelligent people would rather know it’s the cause and then remove it.
 Billions of dollars each year are plowed into medications that treat symptoms.

-Almost zero money is allocated towards finding causes.
+Almost zero money is allocated toward finding causes.
 There is little money in making people healthy.
-It’s a better business model for big pharma to treat symptoms and never ask the question , what is the CAUSE?
-In this article we will discuss how your bodies balance system works and then discuss how upper cervical spine injuries are at the root of the large majority of people who seek vertigo treatment.
+It’s a better business model for big pharma to treat symptoms and never ask the question, what is the CAUSE?
+In this article we will discuss how your body's balance system works and then discuss how upper cervical spine injuries are at the root of the large majority of people who seek vertigo treatment.